Limegrass/Wanicchou/README.md

 ![Screenshot](/docs/app-image.png)

 ## USAGE
+<b>IT WILL CRASH ON FIRST LAUNCH PERMISSION REQUEST.
+HAVEN'T GOTTEN AROUND TO FIXING IT YET.</b>
 Type a word in the search box, then press enter to conduct a search.
 The floating action button sends the searched word into AnkiDroid